1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: Unlike Cornwallis, he pursued an aggressive expansionist policy.

-5. The post of Governor-General of India (held by Wellesley) was created under:
+5. The post of Governor-General of India (held by Wellesley) was created under___________.

 A) Regulating Act, 1773